 Estate Planning by Creating a Last Will and/or Living Trust

-Once the document is prepared, be sure to let family members or those named in the will or trust know where to find it.
-Anybody who has possession of your will- often your attorney- is obliged to turn it over to the executor or trustee so it can be filed with the county surrogate upon your death.
+Once your document(s) is prepared, be sure to let family members or those named in the will or trust know where to find it.
+Confiding with trusted family members on the location of your important family documents is absolutely essential in the event of unexpected death or incapacity.”
+Anybody who has possession of your will or trust (often a family member or your attorney) is obliged to turn it over to the executor or trustee so it can be filed with the county surrogate upon your death.

 A Checklist to Consider With Your Last Will and Testament

 The responsibilities of a trustee are considerable.
-Including paying or negotiating with creditors, notifying and paying beneficiaries, filing income tax returns and managing investments.
+Including paying or negotiating debts with creditors, notifying and paying beneficiaries, filing income tax returns and managing investments.

+Want to learn more about a Last Will or Trust and which document is best for you?
 Call Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org today and speak to him personally.
 He welcomes your call.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Estate Planning Attorney